jonasms/web3-projects/ico/README.md

     i.
 Can be toggled on/off by the owner.
 Initialized to 'off'. ii.
 Collected tax revenue is placed into a treasury account. iii.
 2% is reduced from each transfer.
+        - If 1 ETH is sent w/ `purchase` then 2% of that 1 ETH in tokens is sent to the treasury.

 ### Questions
+1. Store both ETH and tokens in the treasury?

 ## Architecture
     * Whitelist investors